Webreaper/SolisAgileManager/README.md

 * linux/amd64 - for x64 Intel processors
 * linux/arm64 - for ARM64 processors
-* linux/amd - AMD/v7 processors
+* linux/arm - ARM processors

-These images should work for Linux, Mac and Raspberry pi.
+These images should work for Linux, Mac, Windows and Raspberry Pi.

 ## Settings